v0lta/Wavelet-network-compression/README.md

 # Wavelet Network Compression
-This repository implements a learnable fast wavelet transform for use in machine learning models with pytorch.
+This repository implements a learnable fast wavelet transform for use in machine learning models with PyTorch.
-It also contains the source code used to create the experimental results which are reported in the paper Neural network compression via learnable wavelet transforms.
-A preprint is available here https://arxiv.org/pdf/2004.09569.pdf the springer version at https://link.springer.com/chapter/10.1007/978-3-030-61616-8_4 .
+It also contains the source code used to create the experimental results, as reported in the paper Neural network compression via learnable wavelet transforms.
+A preprint is available here https://arxiv.org/pdf/2004.09569.pdf the Springer-version at https://link.springer.com/chapter/10.1007/978-3-030-61616-8_4 .
-The most interesting modules are `wavelet_learning/wavelet_linear.py` and `wavelet_learning/learn_wave.py` , it's where the wavelet optimization happens.
+The most relevant modules are `wavelet_learning/wavelet_linear.py` and `wavelet_learning/learn_wave.py`, it's where the wavelet optimization happens.
-When using this code please never forget to add the wavelet loss term to the cost.
-See the class Net from the `mnist_compression.py` file for an example on how to do that.
+When using this code, please never forget to add the wavelet loss term to the cost.
+See the class Net from the `mnist_compression.py` file for an example of how to do that.

 A re-implementation of the Hadamard-Transform based layer as described in https://arxiv.org/abs/1412.7149 can be found in the `fastfood/fastfood.py` module.

 ###### Experiments:
-To repeat the experiments from the paper run any of the run_all files in python.
+To repeat the experiments from the paper, run any of the run_all files in python.
-Overall the performace is equivalent to to other state of the art approaches, like the Hadamard transfrom based layer, with extra flexibility.
+Overall the performance is equivalent to state-of-the-art approaches, like the Hadamard transform based layer, with extra flexibility.

 ###### Citation:
 A preprint is available at: https://arxiv.org/pdf/2004.09569.pdf.
 If you find this work useful please consider citing the paper: